GongT/baobao/@idlebox/state/etc/state.api.md

 // @public
 export function createMaster(options?: Partial<IOptions>): StateMaster;

-// Warning: (ae-missing-release-tag) "createSameProcessChild" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createSameProcessChild" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createSameProcessChild(title: string): IPCDriver;

-// Warning: (ae-missing-release-tag) "createSameProcessMain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createSameProcessMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createSameProcessMain(title: string): SameProcessMain;